 Everyone is different and everyone finds success in diverse ways.
 Therefore, to find success in an aftercare program, you need to choose a program that is right for you.
 A few of the types of aftercare programs available are:

-- Attendance in educational settings to learn new coping and daily living skills
+- Attendance in educational settings to learn new coping and daily life skills.

 Or, any combination of the above.

 Aftercare programs vary depending on what type you choose.
 Some may focus on coping skills, others may focus on having a dedicated support system.
 Other programs may focus on uncovering deeply embedded emotions that stem from a rough patch in your childhood.

 It doesn’t necessarily matter what each focus is, but what the overall goal of each of the programs – and that goal is to help maintain sobriety while successfully reintegrating back into society.
 It takes something different to help each person do just that.

 Beating Relapse Statistics, Against All Odds